 What specifically would the City do with its HEAP and CESH funds?

 The City is expected to administer more than $7 million of the funding.
-It plans to expand existing shelter programs, launch a new 200-bed triage shelter modeled after the one operating on Railroad Avenue, and increase youth sheltering options.
+It plans to expand existing shelter programs, launch a new 200-bed triage shelter modeled after the one operating on Railroad Drive, and increase youth sheltering options.
 All shelter expansion will subscribe to “low-barrier” access and be centered on “housing first” principles, meaning the goal is to stabilize clients and then assist them in moving into more permanent housing.

 The County will administer $11 million of the funding and will lead efforts to expand family and scattered-site shelters; it also will create and implement a program that identifies and assists people in need of rehousing by providing subsidies and other types of rental assistance.
 SSF plans to use $1 million of the funding to improve the sharing of information among service providers, both public and private.

 What other cities and counties have declared a shelter crisis?

 Across California, jurisdictions big and small, urban and rural, have declared a shelter crisis.
 They include Berkeley, Oakland, Chico, Oroville, Eureka, Long Beach, San Francisco, Lodi and Stockton.

 The effective period of the shelter crisis will begin on Dec.
 1 and end on March 1, 2019.

 How is the City mitigating the impacts of unsheltered homelessness?